LimeChain/subsembly/README.md

 2. `docker run -p 9933:9933 -p 9944:9944 -p 30333:30333 -v "$(pwd)/spec-files/customSpecRaw.json":/customSpecRaw.json -d limechain/as-substrate`

 In order for you to start block production, you will have to instert your Aura keys as described above.

-### Generate Metadata of the runtime

-`metadata` folder consists of a tool that generates and hex encodes the metadata of the runtime.
-In order to generate the metadata:

-1. `cd metadata`
-2. `yarn install`
-3. `yarn run metadata -- -g`

-The above command generates metadata of the runtime and writes it in json file located in `metadata` directory.
-To hex encode the generated json file:

-4. `yarn run metadata -- -h`

-Also, you can run the `yarn run metadata` command from the top directory.